pygame-community/pygame-ce/docs/reST/ref/mouse.rst

-   Very similar to :func:`pygame.mouse.get_pressed()`, returing a tuple of length 5 with the important difference that the buttons are True only in the frame they start to get pressed.
+   Very similar to :func:`pygame.mouse.get_pressed()`, returing a tuple of length 5 with the important difference that the buttons are True only in the frame they start being pressed.
 This can be convenient for checking the buttons pressed "this frame" but for more precise results and to have the correct order the pygame.MOUSEBUTTONDOWN event could be preferred.